mana-sg/kwal/README.md

-# kv-log-store
+# KWal
-`kv-log-store` is a lightweight in-memory key-value store with persistence achieved through a write-ahead log (WAL).
+`KWal` is a lightweight in-memory key-value store with persistence achieved through a write-ahead log (WAL).
 It supports basic operations like setting, retrieving, and deleting key-value pairs, ensuring data durability by logging all operations to a file.

 ## Features
 - **In-Memory Storage**: Fast access to key-value pairs stored in memory.